First Nations - Land Rights and Environmentalism in British Columbia

 top of page

-James Bernard was a Sinixt Chief in the Kelly Hills area near Colville for over 30 years (right).
-His message to those who took so much from his people: "It is for me to say that you white men, when you came here and landed, you came on a little piece of bark, and with a few sticks tied together, and a few of you on it.
+The brother-in-law of Alex Christian was Sinixt James Bernard, born c.
+1850 (right).
+For over 30 years, he lived in the Kettle Falls area near Colville, where he was a chief.
+His poignant message to those who took so much from his family and from the Sinixt People: "It is for me to say that you white men, when you came here and landed, you came on a little piece of bark, and with a few sticks tied together, and a few of you on it.
 You found us that day in plenty; you had nothing.
 You did not bring your wealth with you."

-Chief Bernard died in 1934.
-During his lifetime, he witnessed the environmental devastation of Sinixt Territory caused by the invasion of settlers: "Before the coming of the white man, our resources on this continent, if we could sum it up, had a value we could never put into figures and dollars.
+Chief Bernard died in 1935.
+During his lifetime, he witnessed the near extinction of his People as well as the environmental devastation of Sinixt Territory caused by the invasion of settlers: "Before the coming of the white man, our resources on this continent, if we could sum it up, had a value we could never put into figures and dollars.
 Our forests were full of wild game; our valleys covered with tall grass; we had camas, huckleberries and bitter root, and wild flowers of all kinds.
 When I walked out under the stars, the air was filled with the perfume of the wild flowers.
 In those days, the Indians were happy, and they danced day and night, enjoying the wealth created by the Almighty God for the Indian's use as long as he lived."

 Sinixt Chief James Bernard, c.
 1930.